dgyrt/rt-site/_posts/2015-04-24-ref-learning-deep-learning.md

 + [What is Holding Back Convnets for Detection?](http://arxiv.org/abs/1508.02844) by Bojan Pepik, Rodrigo Benenson, Tobias Ritschel, Bernt Schiele.

 + [What to talk about and how?
 Selective Generation using LSTMs with Coarse-to-Fine Alignment](http://arxiv.org/abs/1509.00838) by Hongyuan Mei, Mohit Bansal, Matthew R. Walter.

++ [What can we learn about CNNs from a large scale controlled object dataset?](http://arxiv.org/abs/1512.01320) by Ali Borji, Saeed Izadi, Laurent Itti.

 + [Where To Look: Focus Regions for Visual Question Answering](http://arxiv.org/abs/1511.07394) by Kevin J. Shih, Saurabh Singh, Derek Hoiem.